ElectricRCAircraftGuy/glances_wiki/Install-and-test-Glances-DEVELOP-version.md

 Note: you need to install _python-dev_ on you system before installing PSUtil (ex: apt-get install python-dev)

-Note: if you have sensors, you should install LM-Sensors before installing P3Sensors (ex: apt-get install lm-sensors)
+Note 2: if you have sensors, you should install LM-Sensors before installing P3Sensors (ex: apt-get install lm-sensors)

 Install the following libs: